gazebosim/docs/contributing.md

 In general, we follow [Google's style guide](https://google.github.io/styleguide/cppguide.html) and rules set forth by `cppcheck`.
 However, we have added some extras listed below.

 1. **This pointer**
 > All class attributes and member functions must be accessed using the `this->` pointer.
-Here is an [example](https://bitbucket.org/ignitionrobotics/ign-gazebo/src/3f2be4899c01e60bf5bb323812c281302d538c98/src/Server.cc?at=default&fileviewer=file-view-default#Server.cc-112).
+Here is an [example](https://github.com/ignitionrobotics/ign-gazebo/blob/de5b025968c9cf0cfbfd8a852458482e87c70c6c/src/Server.cc#L89).

 1. **Underscore function parameters**
 > All function parameters must start with an underscore.
-Here is an [example](https://bitbucket.org/ignitionrobotics/ign-gazebo/src/3f2be4899c01e60bf5bb323812c281302d538c98/src/Server.cc?at=default&fileviewer=file-view-default#Server.cc-130).
+Here is an [example](https://github.com/ignitionrobotics/ign-gazebo/blob/de5b025968c9cf0cfbfd8a852458482e87c70c6c/src/Server.cc#L173-L174).

 1. **Do not cuddle braces**
 > All braces must be on their own line.
-Here is an [example](https://bitbucket.org/ignitionrobotics/ign-gazebo/src/3f2be4899c01e60bf5bb323812c281302d538c98/src/Server.cc?at=default&fileviewer=file-view-default#Server.cc-159).
+Here is an [example](https://github.com/ignitionrobotics/ign-gazebo/blob/de5b025968c9cf0cfbfd8a852458482e87c70c6c/src/Server.cc#L245-L253).

 1. **Multi-line code blocks**
 > If a block of code spans multiple lines and is part of a flow control statement, such as an `if`, then it must be wrapped in braces.
-Here is an [example](https://bitbucket.org/ignitionrobotics/ign-gazebo/src/3f2be4899c01e60bf5bb323812c281302d538c98/src/Server.cc?at=default&fileviewer=file-view-default#Server.cc-203)
+Here is an [example](https://github.com/ignitionrobotics/ign-gazebo/blob/de5b025968c9cf0cfbfd8a852458482e87c70c6c/src/Server.cc#L295-L299).

 1. **++ operator**
 > This occurs mostly in `for` loops.
-Prefix the `++` operator, which is [slightly more efficient than postfix in some cases](https://bitbucket.org/ignitionrobotics/ign-gazebo/src/3f2be4899c01e60bf5bb323812c281302d538c98/src/EntityComponentManager_TEST.cc?at=default&fileviewer=file-view-default#EntityComponentManager_TEST.cc-131).
+Prefix the `++` operator, which is [slightly more efficient than postfix in some cases](https://github.com/ignitionrobotics/ign-gazebo/blob/de5b025968c9cf0cfbfd8a852458482e87c70c6c/src/EntityComponentManager_TEST.cc#L108).

 1. **PIMPL/Opaque pointer**
 > If you are writing a new class, it must use a private data pointer.
-Here is an [example](https://bitbucket.org/ignitionrobotics/ign-gazebo/src/3f2be4899c01e60bf5bb323812c281302d538c98/include/ignition/gazebo/EntityComponentManager.hh?at=default&fileviewer=file-view-default#EntityComponentManager.hh-797), and you can read more [here](https://en.wikipedia.org/wiki/Opaque_pointer).
+Here is an [example](https://github.com/ignitionrobotics/ign-gazebo/blob/de5b025968c9cf0cfbfd8a852458482e87c70c6c/include/ignition/gazebo/EntityComponentManager.hh#L682), and you can read more [here](https://en.wikipedia.org/wiki/Opaque_pointer).

 1. **const functions**
 > Any class function that does not change a member variable should be marked as `const`.
-Here is an [example](https://bitbucket.org/ignitionrobotics/ign-gazebo/src/3f2be4899c01e60bf5bb323812c281302d538c98/include/ignition/gazebo/EntityComponentManager.hh?at=default&fileviewer=file-view-default#EntityComponentManager.hh-340).
+Here is an [example](https://github.com/ignitionrobotics/ign-gazebo/blob/de5b025968c9cf0cfbfd8a852458482e87c70c6c/include/ignition/gazebo/EntityComponentManager.hh#L453).

 1. **const parameters**
-> All parameters that are not modified by a function should be marked as `const`.
+> All parameters that are not modified by a function should be marked as `const`, except for "Plain Old Data" (`int`, `bool`, etc).
 This applies to parameters that are passed by reference, and pointer.
-Here is an [example](https://bitbucket.org/ignitionrobotics/ign-gazebo/src/3f2be4899c01e60bf5bb323812c281302d538c98/include/ignition/gazebo/EntityComponentManager.hh?at=default&fileviewer=file-view-default#EntityComponentManager.hh-362).
+Here is an [example](https://github.com/ignitionrobotics/ign-gazebo/blob/de5b025968c9cf0cfbfd8a852458482e87c70c6c/include/ignition/gazebo/Model.hh#L111-L112).

 1. **Pointer and reference variables**
 > Place the `*` and `&` next to the varaible name, not next to the type.
 For example: `int &variable` is good, but `int& variable` is not.
-Here is an [example](https://bitbucket.org/ignitionrobotics/ign-gazebo/src/3f2be4899c01e60bf5bb323812c281302d538c98/include/ignition/gazebo/EntityComponentManager.hh?at=default&fileviewer=file-view-default#EntityComponentManager.hh-362).
+Here is an [example](https://github.com/ignitionrobotics/ign-gazebo/blob/de5b025968c9cf0cfbfd8a852458482e87c70c6c/include/ignition/gazebo/Model.hh#L96).

 1. **Camel case**
 > In general, everything should use camel case.
 Exceptions include SDF element names, and protobuf variable names.
-Here is an [example](https://bitbucket.org/ignitionrobotics/ign-gazebo/src/3f2be4899c01e60bf5bb323812c281302d538c98/src/EntityComponentManager.cc?at=default&fileviewer=file-view-default#EntityComponentManager.cc-40).
+Here is an [example](https://github.com/ignitionrobotics/ign-gazebo/blob/de5b025968c9cf0cfbfd8a852458482e87c70c6c/include/ignition/gazebo/SdfEntityCreator.hh#L64-L65).

 1. **Class function names**
 > Class functions must start with a capital letter, and capitalize every word.